A statistical physics and dynamical systems perspective on geophysical extreme events: How to define and track rare events in geophysical datasets

 with $0\leq \alpha \leq 1$, provided that the same number of recurrences is defined for both observables.
 Here, $\nu[-]$ is the number of events satisfying condition $[-]$, and all other variables are defined as before.
 Thus, $\alpha$ quantifies how often the two observables have joint recurrences, namely their co-recurrence.
 If the same number of recurrences is defined for both observables, then by definition $\alpha$ is symmetric with respect to the choice of variable ($x$ or $y$), since $\nu[g(x(t))>s_x(q)]\equiv\nu[g(y(t))>s_y(q)]$.

 The local dimension, persistence and co-recurrence ratio can be computed at each point in the phase space of a physical system, including when the phase space is imperfectly sampled.
-For the local dimension, averaging over the whole attractor gives an estimation of the information dimension of the underlying attractor.
-In the limit of an infinite number of infinitely long trajectories, the local dimension of all points on the attractor will almost surely tend to the information dimension of the attractor.
-Hence, all local dimensions would be equal, with the exception of a negligible set (which nevertheless includes objects such as periodic points and chaotic saddles).
+In the limit of an infinite number of infinitely long trajectories, the local dimension of all points on the attractor will almost surely tend to the information dimension of the attractor (see Sect. \ref{sect:finite}).
 With a finite size sample, this is not the case and the value of the local dimension computed at each point gives information on the recurrences of these points in the phase space, namely on the geometric characteristics of the trajectory \cite{lucarini2016extremes}.

 The above dynamical systems metrics are typically estimated without taking explicitly into account the continuous nature of the trajectories representing the evolution of geophysical systems (see e.g. \cite{faranda2017dynamical}).
 We propose here an estimator for the local dimension $d$ targeted to continuous dynamical systems, and investigate its second order properties (i.e. we compute its gradient in the phase space).
 The new estimator uses the $N$ closest recurrences of $z$ within a radius $e^{-u}$, with $u$ given.
 The local dimension $d_u(z)$ is given by: